Halleyawoo/DiffChain_/README.md

-# NeurIPS 2025 Submission
+# MICCAI 2026 Submission

-This repository contains the implementation code for our NeurIPS 2025 submission.
+This repository contains the implementation code for our MICCAI 2026 submission.

 > ### :lock: Anonymous Review Notice
 > This repository is anonymized for double-blind review.